A London based wholesaler with a small closed pension scheme.

 And there were a number of other gaps in the day to day running of the Scheme.

 Quite apart from running the risk of not adhering to the Pension Regulator’s Code of Practice on Internal Controls, it meant the Trustees were spending less than 20% of their time at trustee meetings on the important issues such as employer covenant and funding and the remaining 80% of the time working out what they could and could not do.

 We worked through a proportionate and reasonable review of the existing process and controls in place.
 We identified the gaps and put in place controls which are held in one place so all of the Trustees and their advisers can easily find them.

-We now spend the vast majority our time at Trustee meetings discussing the scheme important stuff and less than 20% on the processes required to implement the strategy, making the Trustees much more effective.
+We now spend the vast majority our time at Trustee meetings discussing the scheme journey plan, employer covenant and Scheme funding and less than 20% on the processes required to implement the strategy, making the Trustee Board much more effective.